Brian Schneider: Playing career

+Montreal Expos / Washington Nationals

+Minor leagues

 Schneider was selected by the Montreal Expos in the 5th round (143rd, overall) of the 1995 June draft.
-In 1997, while at the Class-A Cape Fear Crocs, of the South Atlantic League, Schneider emerged as a premiere defensive player, while also posting solid offensive numbers, and was named to the mid-season All-Star team.
+In 1997, while at the Single-A Cape Fear Crocs, of the South Atlantic League, Schneider emerged as a premiere defensive player, while also posting solid offensive numbers, and was named to the mid-season All-Star team.

-Montreal Expos and Washington Nationals
+Major leagues

 After making a strong impression at the Expos’ spring training in 2000, Schneider was called up to the big leagues, following an injury to regular catcher Chris Widger.
 Schneider made his MLB debut on May 26, 2000, on the road at the San Diego Padres’ Qualcomm Stadium, going 0-for-1, after coming into the game as a defensive replacement, in the 9th inning.
 The following day, he made his first big league start, going 2-for-3, including a double, in the 6th inning, for his first major league hit.

 In the 2001 season, Schneider split his time between the majors and minors, making the most of his opportunities whenever he was given playing time with the Expos.
 He compiled a batting average of .317, in 27 games, driving in 6 runs, and scoring 4 times.
 On September 22, 2001, Schneider hit his first career home run, coming off Scott Elarton, in the fifth inning of a 3-1 Expos victory over the Colorado Rockies.

 In 2002, Schneider served as the backup catcher to Michael Barrett.
 He made his outfield debut on June 4, 2002, against the Pittsburgh Pirates, playing left field, after pinch-hitting for Wil Cordero, in the eighth inning.
 In 73 games, Schneider hit .275, with 5 home runs, 29 RBIs, and 19 doubles.
 On September 24, 2002, he was honored as the Expos' nominee for Major League Baseball's first annual Roberto Clemente Award, losing out to Jim Thome.